giordamaug/HELP/docs/source/examples/csegs.rst

 cell-lines (``tissue_list='all'``) as a nested list of cell-lines (lists of lists for each tissue, obtained with ``'nested=True'``):

-labelling EGs across tissues
-''''''''''''''''''''''''''''

-In this example we compute common EGs by applying the labelling algorithm within each tissue-specufic cell lines.
-Then the common essentiality label is computed by making the mode of previously-computed labels across tissue.
-In order to do that, we with need to select cell-lines form the ``Model.csv`` as a nested list of lists of cell-lines.
-THis is obtained by properly calling the ``select-cell-Lines`` function.

 .. code:: ipython3

     from help.utility.selection import select_cell_lines